-It should be noted that yttrium, which is mono-isotopic as yttrium-89, has a thermal neutron absorption cross-section that is approximately two orders of magnitude greater than that of natural zirconium [27].
-Thus, it may decrease neutronic efficiency in the system.
-However, the ability to achieve much higher temperatures will enable higher thermal efficiencies for power generation and, thus, reduce the mass of the power conversion and heat rejection systems [28].
+It should be noted that yttrium, which is mono-isotopic yttrium-89, has a thermal neutron absorption cross-section that is approximately an order of magnitude greater than that of natural zirconium [45].
+Thus, there will be a measurable decrease in neutronic efficiency in the Y-based system.
+However, objectively, the effect is small.
+Furthermore, the ability for YH2-x to perform at much higher temperatures will enable higher thermal efficiencies for power generation and, thus, reduce the mass of the power conversion and heat rejection systems [46].
 The greater thermal stability of yttrium hydrides, particularly yttrium dihydride, over zirconium hydride, promotes an interest in this material for nuclear reactor moderator applications.

-2.1.2 Specifications
+2.2 Specifications

-Commercial uses for pure yttrium are limited.
-Because of this, a low-cost large-scale, continuous process to produce high-purity yttrium metal has not been developed.
-As a result, pure yttrium metal for the preparation of hydrides is relatively difficult to obtain.
-To that end, only a few commercial vendors have been identified that can supply pure yttrium, while very high-purity yttrium (oxygen content below 1000 wt. ppm) may only be obtained from US Department of Energy labs such as The Ames Laboratory.
+The availability of high-purity yttrium stock is low given that commercial uses for pure yttrium are limited.
+Consequently, only a few commercial vendors have been identified that supply pure yttrium metal for the preparation of hydrides.
+Very-high-purity yttrium (oxygen content below 1000 wt. ppm) may only be obtained from U.S. Department of Energy laboratories such as The Ames Laboratory.

-2.1.3 Summary of needs
+2.3 Summary of needs

-The first studies of the yttrium-hydrogen system examined the thermodynamics of hydride formation and produced reaction enthalpies and entropies, as well as X-ray and neutron diffraction studies to characterize the crystal structure of both hydride phases.
-The properties of unirradiated yttrium dihydride are well-characterized and there have been a number of studies measuring each with significant overlap across studies.
+The first studies of the yttrium-hydrogen system examined the thermodynamics of hydride formation with measurements of the reaction enthalpies and entropies.
+Likewise, X-ray and neutron diffraction studies were performed to characterize the crystal structure.
+The physical properties of unirradiated yttrium dihydride are well-characterized and there have been a number of studies measuring each with significant overlap.
 However, phase transition kinetics are not well-characterized: that is, hydrogen absorption/desorption kinetics have not been studied for the formation of yttrium dihydride from yttrium metal.
-Neither have the kinetics of the formation of yttrium trihydride been studied.
+Likewise, the kinetics of the formation of yttrium trihydride have not been studied.

-The properties of unirradiated yttrium trihydride are not well-characterized.
-This is due to the fact that synthesis of monoliths of yttrium trihydride is difficult.
+Broadly, the properties of unirradiated yttrium trihydride are not well-characterized.
+This is because synthesis of yttrium trihydride monoliths is difficult.
 On a per mass basis, the formation of the trihydride from yttrium metal is accompanied by a 13.7% volume increase and the formation of the trihydride from the dihydride is accompanied by an 8.9% volume increase.
 This results in significant structural degradation of the material and subsequent pulverization of monoliths.
 This will be discussed in the context of reactor design and operation.

-Yttrium dihydride has been used as a moderator in previous reactors, as will be discussed in Section 4.
-However, Post-Irradiation Examination (PIE) has not been reported on yttrium hydrides.
-As such, irradiation effects on microstructure, thermophysical and mechanical properties, dimensional instability, and any potential moderator-cladding interactions have not been evaluated.
-This appears to be the biggest gap in the currently-available set of data from a materials performance perspective.
-However, upcoming irradiations of yttrium dihydride are scheduled to fill these gaps in knowledge.
+Yttrium dihydride has been used as a moderator in previous reactors, as will be discussed in Section 6.
+However, as of publication of this Handbook, Post-Irradiation Examination (PIE) has not been reported on yttrium hydrides.
+As such, irradiation effects on microstructure, thermophysical and mechanical properties, dimensional instability, and any potential moderator-cladding interactions have yet to be evaluated.
+This appears to be the largest gap in our current understanding of material performance.
+However, irradiations of yttrium dihydride are anticipated to fill these gaps.

-An integral critical experiment has been planned at the National Criticality Experiments Research Center (NCERC) at the Nevada National Security Site (NNSS) in order to study neutron flux as a function of temperature.
+An integral critical experiment has been planned at the National Criticality Experiments Research Center (NCERC) at the Nevada National Security Site (NNSS) to study neutron flux as a function of temperature.

-2.1.4 Future research needs and considerations
+2.4 Future research needs and considerations

-The biggest need for the deployment of yttrium dihydride as a nuclear reactor moderator is in-reactor performance.
-That is, it is necessary to understand the modes of degradation that may occur under normal reactor operating conditions.
-To that end, PIE of neutron-irradiated yttrium dihydride will satisfy this need.
+The deployment of yttrium dihydride as a nuclear reactor moderator is contingent upon its in-reactor performance.
+That is, it is necessary to understand the mode(s) of degradation that may occur under normal, transient, and accident reactor conditions.
+To that end, PIE of neutron-irradiated yttrium dihydride will provide insight into the failure mechanisms as well as guide mitigation strategies.